Rays place CF Kevin Kiermaier on IL with thumb injury

 Kiermaier was hurt diving headfirst into first base on an infield single in the eighth inning of the Rays’ 2-1, 11-inning loss to the Chicago White Sox on Saturday night.

-“I was just trying to make something happen right there,” Kiermaier said.
+“I was just trying to make something happen right there,” he said.
 “Yes, I regret sliding into first base.
-I didn’t think that was going to happen but that’s what happens when you do things on the fly and don’t have a thought process.”
+I didn’t think that was going to happen, but that’s what happens when you do things on the fly and don’t have a thought process.”

 Tampa Bay manager Kevin Cash said Kiermaier will be evaluated after getting three days of treatment to “see if it makes a turn for him for the better.”